ecoinomist/docker-compose-letsencrypt-nginx-proxy-companion/README.md

 Provide two ways to add new websites/APIs with automatic SSL support and renewal:

 1. Simply update the list of domains inside `.env` file.
-No need to setup nginx, proxies, mess with docker-compose.yml file, or configuring new containers (see [Add New Website](#add-new-website)).
+No need to setup nginx, proxies, mess with docker-compose.yml file, or configuring new containers (see [Usage Out of The Box](#a-usage-out-of-the-box)).

 2. Spin up new docker-compose.yml instance (see [WordPress example](https://github.com/evertramos/wordpress-docker-letsencrypt)).